The Difference Between Broadway, Off-Broadway, and Off-Off Broadway

 HERE Arts Center, The Kraine Theater, La MaMa E.T.C.

-Off-Broadway theatres can be significantly larger than on Off-Off-Broadway, and can hold up to to 499 seats.
-With fantastic original stories, musical revivals, and even performance art shows, many shows that begin on Off-Broadway can jump to Broadway if successful enough and warrants larger audience capacity — a famous example being historical musical, Hamilton.
+Off-Broadway theatres can be significantly larger than on Off-Off-Broadway and can hold up to 499 seats.
+With fantastic original stories, musical revivals, and even performance art shows, many shows that begin on Off-Broadway can jump to Broadway if successful enough and warrant larger audience capacity — a famous example being the historical musical Hamilton.

-Stomp is an enormously popular production that began in the United Kingdom and has been running in the East Village’s Orpheum Theatre for years, and is a unique example of the varied types of shows you can catch on Off-Broadway.
+Stomp is an enormously popular production that began in the United Kingdom and has been running in the East Village’s Orpheum Theatre for years.
+It is a unique example of the varied types of shows you can catch on Off-Broadway.

 Some Off-Broadway theatres: